INSCOPER IMAGING SOFTWARE:

 Compatible with all widefield and spinning disk confocal microscopes

-with all connector types, Inscoper can control any device (e.g. camera, illumination, stage) that you already own, or want to purchase.
+With all connector types, Inscoper can control any device (e.g. camera, illumination, stage) that you already own, or want to purchase.
 Within hours, Inscoper can implement all devices, from old releases to the very latest ones that have not yet been integrated by other conventional software.

 In fact, even devices that have never been used for microscopy purposes can be integrated, regardless of the connector or communication protocol.
 This unique feature makes Inscoper the perfect tool for researchers or engineers developing new microscopy techniques.

-Inscoper Imaging Suite Interface Presentation
+Inscoper Imaging Software Interface Presentation

 Ease-in-use, elegant, simple and intuitive Inscoper interface for microscopy control and image acquisition allows pleasant work and effective and constant results.